-Ryan Steeves is an associate in Gowling WLG's Ottawa office, practising in the IP department.
+Ryan Steeves is a partner in Gowling WLG's Ottawa office, practising in the Intellectual Property (IP) Litigation Department.

-Ryan's practice focuses on IP Litigation in all areas of IP, including providing strategic advice related to the proactive enforcement and protection of his clients’ intellectual property assets.
-He has represented clients in all stages of litigation, in both federal and provincial courts, on a wide spectrum of issues, including actions under Canada's PM(NOC) Regulations, actions for Section 8 damages, technology disputes over copyright, matters involving the protection of trade secrets, and trademark disputes involving fashion and sports apparel.
-Ryan is a passionate advocate for his clients, whether they are an individual creator, a local independent business, or a large multi-national corporation.
+Ryan has appeared on behalf of clients in all stages of litigation, in both federal and provincial courts, on a wide spectrum of issues, including actions under Canada's PM(NOC) Regulations, actions for Section 8 damages, technology disputes over copyright, matters involving the protection of trade secrets, and trademark disputes involving fashion and sports apparel.
+He is a passionate advocate for his clients, whether they are an individual creator, a local independent business or a large multi-national corporation.

-Prior to joining Gowling WLG, Ryan served as the Director of Legal Affairs for Music Canada, the national trade organization representing Canada's major record labels and their partners, the artists.
-In this role, Ryan advocated on behalf of music creators for the creation of stronger IP rights.
-He worked closely with external counsel as Music Canada intervened in several seminal cultural industry and technology cases before the Supreme Court of Canada, and was a key contributor to the overall management of Music Canada's policy initiatives.
+Prior to joining Gowling WLG, Ryan served as the director of legal affairs for Music Canada, the national trade organization representing Canada's major record labels.
+In this role as instructing in-house counsel, Ryan worked closely with external counsel as Music Canada intervened in several seminal cultural industry and technology cases before the Supreme Court of Canada, and was a key contributor to the overall management of Music Canada's policy initiative.
 Ryan was the point-person for Music Canada's federal advocacy initiatives related to the strengthening of Canada's IP laws, and was influential in the development of Music Canada's ground-breaking report, The Value Gap: Its Origins, Impacts and a Made-In-Canada Approach.

-Previous to his role at Music Canada, Ryan was an associate at a large national firm in Ottawa, practising primarily in the areas of pharmaceutical patent litigation, copyright litigation, and in the Trademark Prosecution department.
+Ryan was also previously an associate at a large national firm in Ottawa, practising primarily in the areas of pharmaceutical patent litigation, copyright litigation, and in the Trademark Prosecution department.

-Before becoming a lawyer, Ryan was a professional hockey player.
+Prior to becoming a lawyer, Ryan was a professional hockey player.